SonnyBonds/wilco/README.md

 * *output.dir* - The target directory to output binaries to.
 * ...etc

-Properties considered for a project when emitting are determined by their _Selector_, a group of criteria used to filter properties.
-These are currently:
-* *Transitivity* - A property can be declared to be applied only for the project itself, or _transitively to dependent projects_.
-This makes it easy to make sure a project linking to a library automatically gets the correct include path and defines for the library, or to set up common configuration flags, etc.
-* *Project type* - The type of the project, e.g. executable or static library.
-* *Operating System* - The target operating system of the build.
-* *Configuration* - A named configuration, e.g. "debug" or "release".

 It is possible to add custom properies to projects, but they have very little inherent meaning apart from letting an *Emitter* do something useful with them.
-It can however sometimes be useful as metadata resolved by the selector system for custom processing in the project generation itself, or possibly by custom emitters.
+It can however sometimes be useful as metadata in the project generation itself, or possibly by custom emitters.

 ## Emitters
 An *Emitter* takes the project structure constructed by the generator and emits the build files needed to actually build the projects.
 Examples of existing emitters are: